FlowFuse/website/src/blog/2024/08/using-amqp-with-node-red.md

 #### Sending Data using Direct Exchange

 1. Drag two `inject` nodes on to the canvas.
-Configure the first `inject` node to send data with a `msg.routingKey` of `"zone1"` and the second with a `msg.routingKey` of `"zone2"`. set the payload for each inject node you want to send to zones.
+Configure the first `inject` node to send data with a `msg.routingKey` of `"zone1"` and the second with a `msg.routingKey` of `"zone2"`.
+Set the payload for each inject node you want to send to zones.
 2. Add an `amqp-out` node.
 Set the exchange to `irrigation_control, ' where the commands will be sent.
 3. Connect the `inject` nodes to the `amqp-out` node.